Brilliant Pebbles: Smart Rocks

 There are a wide variety of stories about the origins of Ronald Reagan's Strategic Defense Initiative.
 According to one often repeated tale, it was Reagan's viewing of Alfred Hitchcock's Torn Curtain that did it.
 Edward Teller instead pointed to a talk he gave on the topic of BMD in 1967 that Reagan attended.
 Others point to Reagan's visit to the Cheyenne Mountain Complex in 1979; there he saw the systems that could detect a Soviet launch and then track their warheads.
-When he asked what they could do in that situation, the answer was "launch our own missiles."
-Whatever the source, Reagan was convinced that Mutual Assured Destruction (MAD) was ridiculous, dismissing it as the international equivalent of a suicide pact.
+When he asked what they could do in that situation, the answer was "launch our own missiles".
+Whatever the source, Reagan was convinced that mutual assured destruction (MAD) was ridiculous, dismissing it as the international equivalent of a suicide pact.

 Reagan asked Daniel O. Graham, his military advisor during the 1980 presidential campaign and former director of the Defense Intelligence Agency, to look for possible solutions.
-At first, Graham proposed a system of manned space fighters, but the idea was quickly dismissed.
+At first, Graham proposed a system of crewed space fighters, but the idea was quickly dismissed.
 Next, he revived the 1960s Project BAMBI to be the basis of a new system he referred to as Smart Rocks.
-This concept used "battle stations" in low Earth orbit, each carrying several dozen small missiles similar to a conventional air-to-air missile.
+This concept used "battle stations" in low Earth orbit, each carrying several dozen small missiles similar to a conventional heat-seeking air-to-air missile.
 The platforms would carry advanced sensors to detect and track Soviet ICBMs as they launched, and then launch its missiles and guide them until the missile's own infrared sensors picked up the ICBM.
 As the ICBM rocket engine was extremely bright in infrared, even a very simple interceptor missile could successfully track them.